 The developer field types primarily control the appearance of items in the Content Editor.
-Typical Web site developers do not use the Developer field types.
+Typical Web site developers do not use the Developer field types for end user data.

 The Icon Field Types

 The Icon field type associates a themed icon with each item.